Modeling Barrett's Esophagus Progression using Geometric Variational Autoencoders: Results

+The experiments address three qualities of representation learning with the following questions: (\textbf{I}) are the learned representations complete (from a compression perspective); (\textbf{II}) are the learned representation semantically meaningful?; (\textbf{III}) what are the generative capabilities of each model?

+Table \ref{table:reconstructions} addresses (\textbf{I}) following the idea that minimal information is lost if the decoder can reconstruct the input from the latent representation $z$.
+Here we observe the following: 1) increasing latent dimension size improves reconstruction fidelity; 2) the difference in variational vs non-variational autoencoders is small, but gets more pronounced in the hyperspherical showing that non-variational methods are preferred for compression; 3) equivariant methods have better reconstructions than non-equivariant ones; 4) hyperspherical latent space models outperform Euclidean ones.

+Table \ref{table:classifications} characterizes the semantic meaning of learned representations (\textbf{II}) by testing how well we can train a classifier to categorize a given latent $z$ into each of the classes as given in Fig. \ref{fig:progression}.
+As a baseline, we trained a model with the default encoder architecture to directly predict class from the input patch.
+This should provide an upper bound on classification performance, as this model has access to all available (uncompressed) data to do the classification.
+The baseline accuracy (upper bound) is 0.51 for non-equivariant and 0.54 for equivariant CNN variants.
+From Table \ref{table:classifications} we make the following observations: 1) Latent dimensions 32 and 64 consistently achieve the highest accuracy across models; 2) hyperspherical VAEs overall give the best performance; 3) the performance of latent space classifiers is close to the upper bound, suggesting that semantic meaning is preserved by the encoders.
-To gain sights into the structure and general informedness of the learned latent spaces, we sample vectors from random latent locations for all trained models and dimension sizes.
-We include one such sample per model and dimension size in Figure \ref{fig:generations}, as we find that this shows the general difference between different models well.
-Additional samples, which show that the same trends observable in Figure \ref{fig:generations} persist over multiple samples, are included in Appendix \ref{app:generations}.

-When comparing the generated images, one trend that is noticeable for almost all models, is that the images decrease in quality for higher dimension sizes.
-In lower dimensions such as 3, 8 and 16, images are mostly consistent with the appearance of reconstructions, that is, rough blurry shapes with little amount of detail.
-In higher dimensions, however, images start becoming less realistic, shapes are lost, and colors start appearing that are not originally present in the dataset.
-This effect seems amplified in equivariant models, most notably the normal vanilla autoencoder, that only produces noise in the highest dimensions.
-The only model types that do generate realistic images in higher dimensions, that are consistent with reconstructions, are the spherical VAE and its equivariant counterpart.
-Between these two models, equivariant \svae shows slightly more structures that resemble the biopsy patches.
+To gain insight into the generative capabilities and visual interpretability (\textbf{III}) of the learned latent spaces, we sample vectors from random latent locations in all trained models and dimension sizes.
+Fig. \ref{fig:generations} showcases one sample per model and dimension size, demonstrating the general differences between the models.
+In terms of these generated images, a noticeable trend is the decrease in quality for higher dimension sizes across almost all models.
+Lower dimensions (3, 8, and 16) produce rough, blurry shapes with limited detail.
+However, in higher dimensions, images become less realistic, losing shapes and introducing colors not present in the original dataset. \textit{The only models capable of generating realistic images consistent with reconstructions in higher dimensions are the spherical VAE and its equivariant counterpart}.
+Among these models, equivariant \svae exhibits slightly more biopsy patch-like structures. \textit{However, even the best models generate images that are too blurry to consider them interpretable.}